 Before the tool can fully operate, you must provide it with your own AWS S3 bucket.
 AWS Transcribe requires a bucket for temporarily storing the input-output files during processing.
 Check out the project’s README for more info about how to configure the S3 bucket.

 Once you have the bucket ready, the Python tool needs to know where to find it.
 This is where a config file comes into play.
 At a minimum, the config file should at least specify the name of your bucket.
-Here’s an example (it can be called anything, but let’s assume it’s named transcriber.conf):
+Here’s an example (it can be called anything, but let’s assume it’s named transcriber.conf

-bucket_name = my-transcription-bucket
+[bucket]bucket_name = my-transcription-bucket

-The Python tool operates in two primary modes: push and pull.
-In the push mode, the tool uploads your audio files from your local directory to the specified S3 bucket for transcription.
-Conversely, in pull mode, it fetches the transcribed text files from the S3 bucket back to your local directory after the transcription is completed.
-In both cases, you must provide the tool with the config file via the -c or --config option, followed by the path to your configuration file.
+mode, it fetches the transcribed text files from the S3 bucket back to your local directory after the transcription is completed.
+In both cases, you must provide the tool with the config file via the -c

 To push your speech files for transcription, do: